automatisch/automatisch/packages/docs/pages/apps/google-drive/triggers.md

     desc: Triggers when a new file is added directly to a specific folder (but not its subfolder)
   - name: New Folders
     desc: Triggers when a new folder is added directly to a specific folder (but not its subfolder)
+  - name: Updated Files
+    desc: Triggers when a file is updated in a specific folder (but not its subfolder)
 ---

 <script setup>